J-DubApps/Blog/content/posts/2022/PowerShell-Functions.md

 You should name your functions by what <i>action</i> they are doing + the <i>thing</i> involved, aka the <span class="mono">verb-noun</span> syntax that PowerShell commands have always used.
 Go ahead and issue the <span class="mono">get-verb</span> command in a PS session, to see the list of approved verbs (actions) that I am talking about.
 I use this command all the time when I start banging out a quick function.<br />

 Consistency is king when writing supportable scripts and functions.
 So use what PowerShell gives us to maintain consistency and readability.
-When I see a function named <span class="mono">"Function IPAddress-Display"</span>I cringe.
+When I see a function named <span class="mono">Function IPAddress-Display</span>I cringe.
 To display or report something, I would tell that person to immediate rewrite it using the <span class="mono">Get-</span> verb. <br />

 Equally important, are if the verb's action is reading/writing something.
-Use <span class="mono">Get-"</span> for reading something in to Display, or later act on.
+Use <span class="mono">Get-</span> for reading something in to Display, or later act on.
 And use <span class="mono">Set-</span> when <i>changing</i> data or <i>writing</i>making any kind of change.
 Especially if your function is making some kind of system change. <br />

-If you remember nothing else about what I say here, just remember PowerShell's <span class="mono">verb-noun</span> naming standard for your functions and you will save yourself (and your colleagues) from troubles in the future.  <br />
+If you remember nothing else from this blogpost, just remember using PowerShell's <span class="mono">verb-noun</span> naming standard for your functions (and script names, too) will save yourself and your colleagues problems in the future.  <br />

 ### Keep your functions Singular in purpose, and Self-Contained <br />